Erzhan Kazykhanov: Interviews and Publications

-In April 2017, published Ambassador Kazykhanov's piece entitled "Finding the Energy for Increased Cooperation" where he notes that "Expo 2017 represents a clear opportunity for the United States and Kazakhstan to expand their excellent political and security relations further into the realm of economics, investment, and bilateral commercial deals.
+In April 2017, a published piece by Kazykhanoven titled "Finding the Energy for Increased Cooperation" noted that "Expo 2017 represents a clear opportunity for the United States and Kazakhstan to expand their excellent political and security relations further into the realm of economics, investment, and bilateral commercial deals.
 The United States government and the U.S. private sector have already made a significant commitment to Expo.
 American companies understand its value in showcasing the technology and innovation that the United States holds in energy.
 Expo 2017 should be seen as the first step in a larger effort to leverage Kazakhstan's unique standing among American friends and partners around the world, using the bilateral relationship to help address issues of critical importance to the United States.
 The United States and Kazakhstan have both entered a new era – one defined by innovative thinking and steadfast focus on the need to achieve results.
 We must seize the moment".

-In the fall of 2017, Council of American Ambassadors published an article by Ambassador Erzhan Kazykhanov, "Kazakhstan: Building a Nuclear Safe World", where he notes that as the Soviet Union collapsed in 1991, the newly independent Kazakhstan overnight emerged as the fourth-largest nuclear power in the world.
+In the fall of 2017, Council of American Ambassadors published an article by Kazykhanov, "Kazakhstan: Building a Nuclear Safe World", where he notes that as the Soviet Union collapsed in 1991, the newly independent Kazakhstan overnight emerged as the fourth-largest nuclear power in the world.
 Having inherited the major Soviet nuclear testing site at Semipalatinsk and some of the largest nuclear weapons, including 104 SS-18 intercontinental ballistic missiles and 40 Tu-95 strategic bombers with air-launched cruise missiles—comprising approximately 1,410 nuclear warheads in total—the young country could pose a serious threat to the international community.
 But it did not pursue this destructive path.
 Instead, as a firm believer in confidence-building measures, dialogue and partnership, Nazarbayev laid down a comprehensive long-term strategy aimed at complete dismantlement and removal of one of the world’s most pivotal nuclear arsenals and establishment of his nation as a reliable partner globally".